VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 Supporting Documents

-University Statutes and Regulations
+University Act, Statutes and Regulations

-Implementation and Communication
+Implementation and communication

 The procedure will be implemented and communicated throughout the University via:

-• Announcement the University’s News webpage;
+• Announcement the University’s News webpage.

-• Inclusion in the University Policy Library;
+• Inclusion in the University Policy Library.

 Responsibilities

-3. Program Coordinators / Managers are responsible for submitting the adjusted VET Assessment and VET RPL Assessment Tools through the internal School approval/validation process to ensure it meets the required assessment needs of each unit/qualification.
+3. Program / Managers are responsible for submitting the adjusted VET Assessment and VET RPL Assessment Tools through the internal School approval/validation process to ensure it meets the required assessment needs of each unit/qualification.

 4. Directors are responsible for the operational implementation of this procedure.

-Records Management
+Records management

 Title Location Responsible Officer Minimum Retention Period